Civil Rights and Title IX Training

 Request Orientation Training

 Staff members are available to provide brief overviews of the Title IX Office during orientation programming.
-Hosting Title IX at your orientation helps to ensure that all incoming students understand Pitt's committment to a harassment free environment.
+Hosting Title IX at your orientation helps to ensure that all incoming students understand Pitt's commitment to a harassment free environment.

 Every four years, all University faculty and staff must complete training relating to the prevention of and response to sexual misconduct.